Anne Muraya

 Anne Muraya is a Kenyan accountant, businesswoman, and corporate executive who was appointed as the chief executive officer of Deloitte East Africa, effective 1 June 2022.
 Up until then, she served as the Africa Managing Partner for Responsible Business and Public Policy at Deloitte.
 She concurrently worked as the audit leader for East Africa.
 In her new position, Muraya oversees the company's business in eight countries, namely: Burundi, Ethiopia, Kenya, Rwanda, Somalia, South Sudan, Tanzania and Uganda.
 She is the first female executive to serve in that position, in the history of the firm.

 Background and education

 Muraya is a Kenyan national.
 She holds a Bachelor of Education (B.Ed.) degree in Mathematics and Chemistry, awarded by Kenyatta University in 1994.
 She is a certified public accountant and is a member of the Institute of Certified Public Accountants of Kenya (ICPAK), the Institute of Certified Public Accountants of Uganda (ICPAU) and Institute of Certified Public Accountants of Rwanda (ICPAR).

 Career

 In 1994, Muraya joined Deloitte as an auditor, in their office in Nairobi, Kenya's capital city.
 Over the years, she rose through the ranks and was in 2017, appointed the first female "audit leader", in Deloitte's East African region.
 Later, she was appointed as Managing Partner for Responsible Business and Public Policy for Deloitte's Africa region.
-There too, she was the first female to serve in that role.
+There too, she was the first woman to serve in that role.